NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap-fileshare-access/README.md

    - Click the "Create role" button.

 > [!NOTE]
-> The role is required to fetch the password for fsxadmin from SSM Secured Parameters.
+> The role is required to fetch the password for fsxadmin and AD Admin Password from SSM Secured Parameters.
 Terraform creates an SSM Paramter which is retrieved via the powershell script of EC2 instance.
 The role allows the retrieval of the parameter and execute the necessary operations on the filesystem.
-> Alternatively, the password can also be entered in the `user_data` section under `$ssmPass` variable found in the ec2-sql.tf file (not recommended).
+> Alternatively, the password can also be entered in the `user_data` section under `$ssmPass` variable found in the ec2-ad.tf file (not recommended).

 #### Generate VPN Certificates